-Reference Materials
+Reference Materials:

-Current Population Survey, May 1999: Tobacco Use Supplement Technical Documentation.
+Current Population Survey, June 2001, November 2001, and February 2002: Tobacco Use Supplement Technical Documentation.
 Documentation contains this abstract, questionnaire facsimiles, and record layouts of the file.
 One copy accompanies each file order.
 Additional copies are available from Marketing Services Office, Customer Services Center, Bureau of the Census, Washington, DC 20233.

 Bureau of the Census.
-The Current Population Survey Design and Methodology (Technical Paper 40) (out of print).
-Describes in detail the sample design and survey procedures used as well as accuracy of estimates and sampling errors.
+The Current Population Survey Design and Methodology (Technical Paper 63) describes in detail the sample design and survey procedures used as well as accuracy of estimates and sampling errors.
 Reference copies should be available from most public libraries or Federal Depository Libraries.

-File Availability
+File Availability:

 The file may be ordered from Marketing Services Office, Customer Services Center using the Customer Services order form on the following page.
-It is available on 9-track tape reel (ASCII or EBCDIC, labeled or unlabeled, 6250 bpi).
-The file can be made available on IBM 3480 compatible tape cartridge or CD-R (compact disc-recordable) in ASCII format.
+It is available on CD-ROM in ASCII format.